 29 Practical Feedback Questions to Ask to Your Customers

-Asking the right questions to your customers can be a difficult balancing act.
+Asking customers the right questions can be a difficult balancing act.
 You want your customers to think about the answers, but you don’t want them to be tired or frustrated with your feedback survey.

 The solution for this dilemma is to create specific questions with a clear objective.
-Today, we’re bringing you a go-to template for improving your website, your business and getting valuable insights about your competitors.
+Today, we’re bringing you a go-to template for improving your website and gaining valuable insights about your competitors.

 Why should you gather customer feedback?

 Voice of customers can become one of your most powerful weapons if you want to increase your bottom line and create positive experiences.
 Not only are you able to gather business ideas and suggestions, but you’re getting them from the most valuable group – your website’s visitors.

 This way you can align your offer to their needs and increase brand loyalty.
 According to a study by Cint, 62% of consumers are more likely to buy from a brand that has asked for their opinion.